 Why have I received a back bill?

-There are a number of reasons why your supplier could make a mistake with your bill.
+and finding huge costs can be alarming, but there are a number of reasons why your supplier could make a mistake with your bill.

 Many households rely on estimated meter readings instead of taking regular readings for their supplier.
 This makes it very easy for you to pay the wrong amount.
 If this is left unnoticed for several months you may receive a back bill.